 Juvenile injured in boating accident

-An accident between a power boat and a scull sent a juvenile to the hospital Friday evening, according to Palm Beach County Fire Rescue.
+An accident between a power boat and a scull sent a juvenile to the hospital Friday evening, according to the Florida Fish and Wildlife Conservation Commission.
 The incident happened around 7 p.m. in the waters near the Burt Winter Park boat ramp in North Palm Beach.

 Comments